skip to main content

 Q: Does the school have any discretion to limit the minor's work activity?

 A:Yes.
 As a condition of issuance, the local district, school, or work permit issuer may reduce maximum work hours and impose additional occupational restrictions.
-The authorized work permit issuer does not have discretion to extend hours beyond the maximum specified or waive any occupational restrictions.
+The authorized work permit issuer does not have discretion to extend hours beyond the maximum specified or to waive any occupational restrictions.

 Q: Does a student have to present his/her Social Security card to school authorities when applying for a work permit?